browserup/docs/en/load/browserup-cli.md

 ### Verifying a test command

-When a BrowserUp profile is run, it runs inside a container--our standard-full image, or a custom container you created based on our standard-base image.
+When a BrowserUp profile is run, it runs inside a container--our standard image, or a custom container you created based on our custom-base image.

 The *command* itself is a bash command that executes _something_, such as a script, a JAR, a binary, compiled app, that you expect will create traffic.